-The story begins in verse 5 of Luke 11.
-"And He said to them, suppose one of you should have a friend and shall go to him at midnight and say to him, 'Friend, lend me three loaves?
-For a friend of mine has come to me from a journey and I have nothing to set before him.'
-And from inside he shall answer and say, 'Do not bother me, the door has already been shut and my children and I are in bed.
-I cannot get up and give you anything.'
+The story begins in Luke 11:5.
+“And He said to them, ‘Suppose one of you should have a friend, and shall go to him at midnight and say to him, “Friend, lend me three loaves; for a friend of mine has come to me from a journey and I have nothing to set before him;” And from inside he shall answer and say, “Do not bother me; the door has already been shut and my children and I are in bed; I cannot get up and give you anything.”
 I tell you, even though he will not get up and give him anything because he is his friend, yet because of his persistence he will get up and give him as much as he needs.
-And I say to you, ask and it shall be given to you, seek and you shall find, knock and it shall be opened to you for everyone who asks receives, and he who seeks finds and to him who knocks it shall be opened.
-Now suppose one of you fathers is asked by his son for a fish, he will not give him a snake instead of a fish, will he?
-Or if he has asked for an egg, you will not give him a scorpion, will he?
-If you then being evil know how to give good gifts to your children, how much more shall your heavenly Father give the Holy Spirit to those who ask Him?"

 Boy, what starts out as a simple story, ends up pretty theological, doesn’t it?
 It starts with the simple and ends up in the profound.
-A mature believer who has been shaped by Scripture and that’s the only way to be mature, understands the nature of God.
+A mature believer who has been shaped by Scripture - and that’s the only way to be mature - understands the nature of God.
 Your view of God is really the benchmark of your spiritual maturity.
 Understanding the nature of God is critical to spiritual maturity because in the end you rest in the reality of your God.
 Superficial knowledge of God, a shallow knowledge of God, a limited knowledge of God contributes to limited understanding and limited faith and limited trust.

 And so, when we talk about spiritual maturity, we’re really talking about understanding the nature of God.
 That is essential.
 That is to say you understand that God is eternal, that He is powerful, that He is holy, that He is unchangeable, that He is omniscient, that He is omnipresent, that He is purposeful, that He is sovereign, that He is in perfect control of everything He has created all the time.

-In Job 42:2 we read these words, “I know that Thou canst do all things and that no purpose of Thine can be thwarted.”
+In Job 42:2 we read these words, “I know that Thou canst do all things, and that no purpose of Thine can be thwarted.”
 Now there’s a comment of a mature man.
 I know that You’re in charge of everything and no purpose of Yours can ever be thwarted.
-Psalm 33:11 says, “The counsel of the Lord stands forever.
+Psalm 33:11 says, “The counsel of the Lord stands forever.”
 That is to say what God says is fixed permanently.
-Nothing God says ever changes because there’s never anymore information.
-There’s never anything to be clarified and no circumstance and occur which God doesn’t already know about and knew about when He made that declaration.
+Nothing God says ever changes because there’s never any more information.
+There’s never anything to be clarified, and no circumstance and occur which God doesn’t already know about and knew about when He made that declaration.

-In Isaiah 14:24, “The Lord of host has sword saying, ‘Just as I have intended, so it has happened.
-Just as I have planned, so it will stand.'"
-All these statements about standing have to do with God fixing a purpose which never changes.
+In Isaiah 14:24, “The Lord of host has sworn saying, ‘Just as I have intended so it has happened.
+Just as I have planned so it will stand.’ ” All these statements about standing have to do with God fixing a purpose which never changes.
 I intended it and that’s how it happens.
 I planned it and that’s how it is and will be.

-In Isaiah 46, a little bit more prolonged passage, all of this sort of comes together in very clear terms, Isaiah chapter 46 verse 8, "Remember this, be assured, recall to mind, you transgressors, remember the former things long passed for I am God and there is no other, I am God and there is no one like Me, - ” and here’s the distinction...declaring the end from the beginning.”
+In Isaiah 46, a little bit more prolonged passage, all of this sort of comes together in very clear terms, Isaiah 46:8.
+“Remember this, be assured; recall to mind, you transgressors.
+Remember the former things long past, for I am God, and there is no other; I am God and there is no one like Me, - ” and here’s the distinction “ - declaring the end from the beginning.”
 We can’t do that.
 We don’t know the end from the beginning.
 We can’t affirm the end.
 We can’t bring about the end from the beginning.
 Only God can.
 That’s why He is God.
 There is no one like Him because there is no one who can tell how it’s going to end before it even begins.

-Jesus in the first chapter of Acts said this in verse 7, "It is not for you to know times or epochs which the Father has fixed by His own authority."
-Times and epochs, what does that mean?
-Chronological time, clock time, calendar time and epochal time, events.
+Jesus in Acts 1:7 said this.
+“It is not for you to know times or epochs which the Father has fixed by His own authority.”
+“Times and epochs,” what does that mean?
+Chronological time, clock time, calendar time, and epochal time, events.
 All chronological history and all the events that occur within it are fixed in God’s own authority.
 Everything is determined from the beginning to the end by the purposes of God.

 Now God is sovereign and God is omnipotent.
 He knows the plan and He has the power to work the plan.
 He has perfect knowledge so there’s nothing to change the plan.
 He doesn’t need us to give Him more information and He doesn’t react to circumstances.